- Fruits: berries (brambles), berries (strawberries)

 A comprehensive survey of extension- and grower- educators at the completion of this project will document the following:

-a.
-Extension- and grower-educators will have a significant increase in knowledge and skills specific to high tunnels and season extension technology when this project is completed in 2010.
+Extension- and grower-educators will have a significant increase in knowledge and skills specific to high tunnels and season extension technology when this project is completed in 2011.

-b.
-All extension- and grower-educators will have used information and resources derived from this training program in 6 regional workshops and field tours which they have facilitated or participated.
+All extension- and grower-educators will have used information and resources derived from this training program in six regional workshops and field tours which they have facilitated or participated.